dickerect/tonyas-cli/README.md

 Notes:

 * You may need to add @ImportResource to TonyasCliApplication to include your other spring context file(s)/classes.
-* Also all the other dependencies, natch
+* Also all the other dependencies should be added to pom.xml, natch

 Without spring-boot